 Recently the AcctTwo faith-based nonprofit team attended The Pushpay Summit at Gateway Church in Dallas, Texas.
 Pushpay for churches is a digital giving solution for faith based organizations.
 The Pushpay Summit is not your standard church conference.
 With over 1500 attendees, you could feel the energy in the room.
 Ministry really matters at this conference and it is resonated throughout every session and absorbed in every conversation.

 Ministry is a passion for our faith-based team.
+We specialize in church accounting services and provide solutions to pastors challenges.
 Tammy Bunting, AcctTwo’s Executive Director of the NFP Division, left Lubbock, Texas with her family when she was three-years-old to plant a church in Canada.
 She has been in church world her whole life and even today, in addition to her work at AcctTwo, she serves as the CFO of Preston Trail in Frisco, TX.
 She spoke about her calling and her “gift” of administration at The Pushpay Summit on the “Don't Let Technology Disrupt Your Church, Embrace It” panel.
 The panel talked about embracing technology without losing track of what's most important for your church, which aligned perfectly with the theme for this year’s conference: How Technology is Disrupting the Day-to-Day Activities in the Church.

 Don’t Let Technology Disrupt Your Church, Embrace It